-The Coveo for Sitecore Hive modularity enables you to create a vast variety of pages.
+The Coveo Hive modularity enables you to create a vast variety of pages.
 This page could also be put in a widget to be reused through your pages.

 You can use a minimal set of components to create a page that only renders results and then improve it with small components according to your requirements.

 You could show the 5 latest articles or expose related content according to the current page title.

 The step-by-step below assumes that you have:

 Add the Coveo Search Interface and Coveo Search Resources Coveo renderings as Allowed Controls in the Placeholder Settings.